Mobiprox: Supporting Dynamic Approximate Computing on Mobiles: Introduction

 With Mobiprox, we address multiple challenges that stand in the way towards adaptable \mbox{approximate mobile DL:} \begin{itemize}

-\item \blue{\textbf{The difficulty of implementing approximate operations at an appropriate level of the mobile computing stack;} The last two decades witnessed a range of approximate computing techniques being developed -- from approximate adders and multipliers, to loop perforation and task skipping~\cite{mittal2016survey}.
-However, due to their small form factor mobile devices seldom can host both approximate and accurate versions of hardware circuits.
-Software techniques, on the other hand, often require a strong involvement from the developer, for example, to label loops that are candidates for perforation and select the fraction of loops to skip.
-Therefore, we focus on software-level tensor operation approximation.
-As mobile DL frameworks (e.g. TensorFlow Lite) and even libraries of specialized functions for mobile DL (e.g. ARM Compute Library) aggregate tensor operations, we had to implement approximate, as well as precise, tensor operations from basic linear algebra subprograms (BLAS) primitives;}
+\item \textbf{The difficulty of implementing approximate operations at an appropriate level of the mobile computing stack;} Over the past two decades, a number of approximate computing techniques have been developed -- from approximate adders and multipliers to loop perforation and task skipping~\cite{mittal2016survey}.
+Because of their small form factor, however, mobile devices can rarely accommodate both approximate and accurate versions of hardware circuits.
+Software techniques, on the other hand, often require strong developer involvement, e.g., in marking loops eligible for perforation.
+Therefore, we focus on software-level approximation of tensor operations.
+Since mobile DL frameworks (e.g., TensorFlow Lite) and even libraries of specialized functions for mobile DL (e.g., ARM Compute Library) aggregate tensor operations, we implement both approximate and precise tensor operations from basic linear algebra subprogram (BLAS) primitives;

-\item \blue{\textbf{The issue of modifying neural network operation at runtime on a mobile device;} mobile DL frameworks do not support dynamic graph reconfiguration, thus even the existing dynamic approximation schemes (such as Slimmable Neural Networks~\cite{yu2018slimmable}) do not work on mobiles; to overcome this limitation, we implemented our custom approximations at a fine-grained level and exposed the calls for setting the approximation level at runtime through Java Native Interface;}
+\item \textbf{The issue of modifying neural network operation at runtime on a mobile device;} mobile DL frameworks do not support dynamic graph reconfiguration, thus even the existing dynamic approximation schemes (such as Slimmable Neural Networks~\cite{yu2018slimmable}) do not work on mobiles; to overcome this limitation, we implemented our custom approximations at a fine-grained level and exposed the calls for setting the approximation level at runtime through Java Native Interface;

-\item \blue{\textbf{The lack of algorithms and tools for context-aware adaptation of mobile DL;} a certain classification accuracy level might be acceptable in some situations, but not in others; in addition, an approximated DL model that works well for certain inputs, might not provide correct classification for some other inputs; finally, gauging model performance at runtime is challenging; we first devise proxies for measuring classification performance (the same-class instance counting-based and the softmax confidence-based) and then develop algorithms (naive, state-based, and confidence-based) for dynamically adapting the approximation.}
+\item \textbf{The lack of algorithms and tools for context-aware adaptation of mobile DL;} a certain classification accuracy level might be acceptable in some situations, but not in others; in addition, an approximated DL model that works well for certain inputs, might not provide correct classification for some other inputs; finally, gauging model performance at runtime is challenging; we first devise proxies for measuring classification performance (the same-class instance counting-based and the softmax confidence-based) and then develop algorithms (state-based, and confidence-based) for dynamically adapting the approximation.

 \end{itemize}